 A critical cause of inadequate housing and homelessness among children in Canada is the inadequacy of social assistance to cover actual housing costs.
 Until 1995, the federal government required provinces and territories to ensure that social assistance rates covered the cost of basic requirements, including housing, as a condition of cost-sharing agreements.
 These conditions were removed in 1996.
 Currently, the federal government plays no role in ensuring that social assistance rates comply with Canada’s international human rights obligations to ensure a level of income sufficient to cover the cost of housing.

-The cost of housing has escalated dramatically in recent years while social assistance rates have had minimal increases.
+The cost of housing has escalated dramatically in recent years, while social assistance rates have had minimal increases.
 In Ontario, for example, a single mother on social assistance with 2 children receives a maximum shelter allowance of $756.
 The rate has not changed since 2018.
 The average price of a two-bedroom apartment for rent in Toronto in April 2022 is $2,776 per month, an increase of over 16% in one year.
 It is virtually impossible for a single mother on social assistance, facing widespread discrimination in the rental market, to obtain an apartment within the maximum shelter component.
 The inadequacy of social assistance rates has a direct bearing on the realization of the right to housing for children, and Canada would benefit from the Committee’s guidance in this regard.